Now taking consultations for surgery in 2026

 Recovery from both breast lift and breast augmentation surgeries involves a period of healing and adjustment.
 Patients can expect some swelling, bruising, and discomfort, which typically improve within the first few weeks.
 Most surgeons recommend wearing a surgical bra or support bra during the recovery phase to provide necessary support and help reduce swelling.

 After surgery, it is important to follow your surgeon’s instructions carefully.
 This often includes avoiding strenuous activities and heavy lifting for about two weeks or longer, depending on your individual healing process.
-Incisions are usually closed with sutures and may be supported with surgical tape to promote proper healing and minimize scarring.
+Incisions are usually closed with sutures and may be supported with surgical tape to promote proper healing and minimise scarring.

 Pain management and wound care are essential components of recovery.
 Patients should also inform their surgeon about any herbal supplements or certain medications they are taking, as these can affect healing and increase the risk of complications.